Healthe-Matters Logo

 A = Arm weakness

-Ask the person to raise both arms in the air.
-Does one arm drift downward?
+If they raise both arms in the air, does one drift downward?

 S = Speech difficulty

-Ask the person to repeat a simple sentence.
+Can they repeat a simple sentence?
 Is their speech slurred?

 T = Time to call 911

-If the person is exhibiting any of the symptoms of a stroke, call 911 immediately.
+If the person exhibits symptoms of a stroke, call 911 immediately.

-However, the temporary nature of the incident is what distinguishes the event from a full-blown stroke.
-Symptoms will likely come on strong but then fade relatively quickly and likely pass within minutes, without any permanent damage.
-Because of the temporary nature of TIAs, they are often downplayed and it is suspected that many aren’t even reported.
+Symptoms will likely come on strong but then fade relatively quickly and likely pass within minutes, without any obvious permanent damage.
+Because of this, they are often dismissed--sometimes with tragic consequences.

 A stroke can happen to anyone, but your chances do increase with age and there are risk factors that increase your odds.